git-for-windows/git-for-windows.github.io/Install-inside-MSYS2-proper.md

+**This guide will install 64-bit version of git-for windows inside your msys2.
+The "git" commands only works on 64-bit msys2 shell.**

 Git for Windows being based on `MSYS2`, it's possible to install the `git` package into an existing `MSYS2` installation.
 That means that if you are already using `MSYS2` on your computer, you can use Git for Windows without running the full installer or using the portable version.

 Note however that there is some caveats for going this way.
 Git for Windows created some patches for `msys2-runtime` that have not yet been sent upstream (this is planned, checkout out issue [#284](https://github.com/git-for-windows/git/issues/284) for current status).
 This means that you have to install Git for Windows customized `msys2-runtime` to have a fully working `git` inside `MSYS2`.